protontypes/open-sustainable-technology/README.md

 - [lca_algebraic](https://github.com/oie-mines-paristech/lca_algebraic) - A small layer above brightway2, designed for the definition of parametric inventories with fast computation of LCA impacts, suitable for monte-carlo analysis.
 - [Federal LCA Commons](https://www.lcacommons.gov/) - A central point of access to a collection of data repositories for use in Life Cycle Assessment.
 - [Trase](https://github.com/Vizzuality/trase) - Brings unprecedented transparency to commodity supply chains revealing new pathways towards achieving a deforestation-free economy.
+- [QSDsan](https://github.com/QSD-Group/QSDsan) - A package for the quantitative sustainable design of sanitation and resource recovery systems.

 ### Circular Economy and Waste